IanoNjuguna/IanoNjuguna/README.md

 ## My name is Iano, welcome to my GitHub

-:rocket: I’m working to become a great software engineer.
+:rocket: My goal is to become a great software engineer.

 ![Cool-Face-With-Sunglasses](img/smiling-face-with-sunglasses.png)